Kristina-K96/visualization/02_activities/assignments/assignment-3/excel_visualization.md

 > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?

 A bar chart was chosen because it clearly compares quantities across categories (in this case, wards).
+To make the comparision easier, I labelled each bar the corresponding count.
 I also added axis labels and a chart title for clarity.
-I considered clarity, order, and comparability in the chart’s design:
-- I labeled each bar with the corresponding count.
-- I added a clear chart title and axis labels.
-- I used a simple color palette to maintain readability and avoid visual clutter.
+Lastly, I used a simple colour palette (just one colour) to maintain readability and avoid unnecessary visual clutter.

 > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?